leowhitehead/MarieEmu/README.md

 Still work in progress, doesn't work on MARIE's multiplication example, but works relatively well otherwise.
 Input must be raw binary, so must be edited with a Hex editor.

-Input/output is formatted as hex/
+Input/output is formatted as hex.

 Example compilation and use: